-(6) If a candidate fails to attend an academic assessment or examination on the set date without good cause or if the candidate withdraws after the assessment or examination has begun, the candidate shall be awarded a fail grade.
-The same applies if a written assessment is not completed within the stipulated period.

-(7) If there are credible reasons why a candidate failed to attend an assessment or examination or why he or she withdrew after the withdrawal deadline had passed, these reasons shall be submitted immediately and in writing to the Examination Board.
+- (6) If a candidate fails to attend an academic assessment or examination on the set date without good cause or if the candidate withdraws after the assessment or examination has begun, the candidate shall be awarded a fail grade.
+The same applies if a written assessment is not completed within the stipulated period. - (7) If there are credible reasons why a candidate failed to attend an assessment or examination or why he or she withdrew after the withdrawal deadline had passed, these reasons shall be submitted immediately and in writing to the Examination Board.
 If the candidate was ill, the candidate is required to present a medical certificate issued by a physician.
 In certain individual cases, the Chair of the Examination Board may have good reason to demand a comprehensive medical opinion or a medical certificate issued by a public medical officer.
 This situation may arise if the same candidate has repeatedly presented a medical certificate issued by a physician, if the medical findings are unclear, or in order to counter possible abuses.
-If the reason for withdrawal or non-attendance was that a child cared for by the candidate had become ill, the child's illness shall be treated as if the candidate was ill.
+If a candidate withdraws from or fails to attend an academic assessment or examination because a child cared for by the candidate was ill, the child's illness shall be treated as if the candidate was ill.
 The candidate shall demonstrate that it was necessary for him or her to care for the ill child by providing a medical certificate issued by a physician in accordance with Article 45 of Book V of the German Social Welfare Code (SGB V).
-If the reasons given for the withdrawal or nonattendance are accepted, the assessment or examination shall be deemed not to have been attempted, and a new date for assessment or examination may be scheduled if this is compatible with the particular type of assessment or examination proposed.
+If the reasons given for the withdrawal or non-attendance are accepted, the assessment or examination shall be deemed not to have been attempted, and a new date for assessment or examination may be scheduled if this is compatible with the particular type of assessment or examination proposed.